-And just when you thought the fun was over!
-Over these couple of days the second set of floats are constructed and tested for the next main procession This time only 10 are built as opposed to the last 23.
+And just when you thought that the fun was over!
+Over these couple of days, the second set of floats is constructed and tested for the next main procession.
+This time only ten are built as opposed to 23 from before.

 The Second Saki Matsuri Celebrations

-The second round of evening Saki Matsuri celebrations takes place again in anticipation of the next main event.
+The second round of evening Saki Matsuri celebrations retakes place in anticipation of the next main event.

 The Second Yamaboko Junko

 July 24th is when the second main procession occurs.
 At 9 am the ten floats constructed over the last few days will be paraded once again on a predetermined route.
 The event is over when the last float completes the route.